AliceAnsong/BIT11_internship/README.md

 $ conda activate snakemake
 ```
 3. Place your sample files (CRAM/BAM) in a subdirectory.
-4. Place your reference genome in another subdirectory.
+4. Place your reference genome in another subdirectory and download the correct [HipSTR BED file](https://github.com/HipSTR-Tool/HipSTR-references/) in that same subdirectory.
 The exact names of these subdirectories does not matter, because their paths need to be defined in the config.yaml file.
 5. Modify the config.yaml file
 6. A couple of things need to be added to your .bashrc to make tools executable wherever (modify paths as needed):